hd9.jpg

 - THANK YOU -

 Thanks to The Shirley Shattuck Charitable Trust for funding the new HAVEN informational video.
-The video will premier in early September, 2008.

-HAVEN Human/Animal Violence Education Network | Berkshire County - Massachusetts | Web Site © Copyright 2004-08 · Credits
+HAVEN Human/Animal Violence Education Network | Berkshire County - Massachusetts | Web Site © Copyright 2004-2024 · Credits